|Title:||Electrical Engineer PE|

 Clark Nexsen is an Equal Opportunity Employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity, disability, or protected veteran status.
 AAP.
 Drug-free workplace.
 E-verify.
 Applicants must be legally authorized to work for Clark Nexsen Inc. without employer sponsorship.
 We do not typically sponsor H-1B or any other work visa petitions.

-We seek an Electrical Engineer PE in our Virgnia Beach, VA office who will be responsible for performing, directing and supervising all aspects of electrical engineering on multi-discipline building design projects of moderate to large scope for commercial and government facilities.
-The ideal candidate will possess an RCDD (Registered Communications Distribution Designer) certification.
+We seek to hire an Electrical Engineer PE in our Virginia Beach, VA; Raleigh, NC; Charlotte, NC; or Macon, GA offices who will be responsible for performing, directing and supervising all aspects of electrical engineering on multi-discipline building design projects of moderate to large scope for commercial and government facilities.

 General responsibilities include but are not limited to the following: